Scottish-Tech-Army/Volunteer-app/DEPLOYMENT.md

    > Apple perform some automated checks on a build after it's been submitted, these can take 10-20 minutes.
 If you don't see your build appear in the list Apple might have found some problems with it.
 Check your email to see if you have a message from Apple, if not ask Joanna if she has.

+   > Check that the new build (matching the build number in App Store Connect to the version number you set in `app/package.json` e.g. `1.0.25`) has been published.
+When we submitted the first version of the app Joanna had to submit it to the App Store manually for review -- this may need to happen again for new production releases.

-23. If you have an iPhone are part of the iOS beta test group, you should get a notification on your phone from TestFlight that a new version is available to test.
+23. If you submitted a test version of the app (for TestFlight), you have an iPhone and you're part of the iOS beta test group, you should get a notification on your phone from TestFlight that a new version is available to test.
 Download the updated version of the app to your iPhone ([see instructions](README.md#updating-to-the-latest-version-of-the-app)).

 # API deployment on AWS